mekane/game-rank-algorithms/README.md

 Ideally we especially want good performance on the comparisons since those will be direct user actions.

 ## 02 Tree Sort

+It seems like a tree sort should be among the most efficient, and I wanted to try writing one.
+Hacked together my own version.